cnumr/best-practices/chapters/BP_024_en.md

 ### Description

-Use selectors based on IDs or classes.
-They will be filtered more quickly, thus saving CPU cycles on the associated device.
+Use selectors based on IDs or classes as they will be filtered more quickly, thus saving CPU cycles on the associated device.

 ### Example